nora-zajzon/CSE15LLab3/lab.md

 ## Part 2 - Researching Commands

-Case-Insensitive Search:
+1.**Case-Insensitive Search:**

-1. Option: -i or --ignore-case
+Option: `-i` or `--ignore-case`
-Example: grep -i "pattern" filename
+Example: `grep -i "pattern" filename`
-Explanation: This option makes the search case-insensitive, allowing you to find matches regardless of whether the characters are uppercase or lowercase.
+This option makes the search case-insensitive, allowing you to find matches regardless of uppercase or lowercase.
-Counting the Number of Matches:
+2.**Counting the Number of Matches:**
-2. Option: -c or --count
+Option: `-c` or `--count`
-Example: grep -c "pattern" filename
+Example: `grep -c "pattern" filename`
-Explanation: This option counts and displays the number of lines that match the specified pattern in the given file(s) rather than displaying the actual matching lines.
+Explanation: Rather of displaying the actual matching lines, this option counts and shows the number of lines that match the specified pattern in the provided file(s).
-Displaying Line Numbers with Matches:
+3. **Displaying Line Numbers with Matches:**
-3. Option: -n or --line-number
+Option: `-n` or `--line-number`
-Example: grep -n "pattern" filename
+Example: `grep -n "pattern" filename`
-Explanation: This option shows the line numbers along with the matching lines, making it useful to quickly locate where the pattern occurs within the file.
+Explanation: This option makes it easy to find the exact location of the pattern in the file by displaying the line numbers and the matched lines.
-Recursive Search in Directories:
+4. **Recursive Search in Directories:**
-4. Option: -r or -R or --recursive
+Option: `-r `or `-R` or `--recursive`
-Example: grep -r "pattern" directory
+Example: `grep -r "pattern" directory`
-Explanation: With this option, grep searches for the specified pattern recursively in all files within the specified directory and its subdirectories.
-Useful for searching through entire directory structures.
+Explanation: This option enables grep to do a recursive search for the given pattern across all files in the specified directory and all of its subdirectories.
+It is helpful for doing comprehensive directory structure searches.
-These options enhance the flexibility and functionality of the grep command, making it a powerful tool for text searching and pattern matching in the command line.